-Take a look at these homemade Prince and Princess costume ideas shared with us by costume enthusiasts from around the world.
+Take a look at these cool homemade Prince and Princess costume ideas shared with us by costume enthusiasts from around the world.
 Along with the costumes here, you’ll also find loads of homemade costume ideas and DIY Halloween costume inspiration for your next costume project.
 Enjoy!

 I had to dress up for work and I wanted to do the whole princess costume thing but with a non-traditional flare.
 I had read about this guy who had made a tuxedo jacket and pants out of duct tape for his prom and I thought why not make a dress out of duct tape.
 At first I was going to make my dress solely from duct tape but when I tried my original top design on it was super hot so instead I went to a thrift store and purchased an old two piece bridesmaid’s dress for about $6 and some dress shoes for about $3.
 I then went to the local hardware store and picked up four rolls of blue duct tape and one roll of white duct tape costing about $13.

 I simply took the dress, pressed it as smooth as I could get it and then took long strips of the blue duct tape and went row by row covering the skirt and then the top until all that was showing were the zippers.
 Next I took bits of the white duct tape and formed them into wintry trees and used smaller pieces as the snow which swirled across the front.
 For the crown I cut out a crown design from an old poster and covered it with duct tape.

 For the scepter I made an origami star out of regular notebook paper and then attached it to an old piece of a CD rack and then covered it with strips of blue and white duct tape.
 The shoes I covered first in blue duct tape and then added the white stripes to give them a ‘root’ look.
 Once I’d fully zipped myself in I covered the zippers up with the last two strips of tape so it looked as though it were all duct tape.